katcipis/katcipis.github.io/_drafts/restless-restfull.md

 ```

 I said that we would come back to uniformity.
 It is great,
-but it has tradeoffs.
+but it has trade-offs.
 REST ideas are heavilly based on
 large-grain data transfer, does this fit with
 what you need ?
 What are others alternatives ?